Beeswax wrap: Maintenance

 The usable life of beeswax wrap depends on how often it is used, washed and maintained.
 Often beeswax wrap can be rinsed and air-dried after single uses.
 If the wrap requires more thorough cleaning, it can be sponged with soapy, cold water, rinsed and hung to air dry.
 Cracks in beeswax wraps can be fixed by either laying it on a baking tray in the sun or an oven and by warming it using a hairdryer.
 This process is referred to as 'warming' and allows the wax to melt and mould back together.
 This seals the cracks that have begun to form.

 Disposal

 When beeswax wrap has lost its grip and is no longer useful, it can be composted to biodegrade.
 It can also be put to a second purpose and used to make an effective fire starter.

 Production

 Beeswax wrap is made by infusing cotton with resin, food-grade beeswax and an oil, commonly coconut or jojoba.
 The wax coating allows the cloth to be breathable and waterproof.
 Beeswax is harvested when honey is extracted from beehives.
-The wax cappings are sliced off the hive when honey is harvested.
-These wax cappings become beeswax after they have been drained of the honey, washed in a double boiler, strained through layers of cheesecloth to remove debris and poured into a block mould for later use.
+The wax caps are sliced off the hive when honey is harvested.
+These wax caps become beeswax after they have been drained of the honey, washed in a double boiler, strained through layers of cheesecloth to remove debris and poured into a block mold for later use.
 For every 100 pounds of honey, approximately 1 or 2 pounds of beeswax are harvested.